Training Deep Morphological Neural Networks as Universal Approximators: Deep morphological neural networks

-At this point we should emphasize that networks such as those of \citet{mondal2019dense,DiMa21, valle2020reduced} incorporate fully connected linear layers and do not fall in Settings 1 or 2, but in Setting 3.
+At this point we should emphasize that networks such as those of \citet{mondal2019dense,dimitriadis2021advances, valle2020reduced} incorporate fully connected linear layers and do not fall in Settings 1 or 2, but in Setting 3.
 To the best of our knowledge, we are the first to provide trainable networks in settings as restrictive as 1 and 2.

 \paragraph{Setting 3.} In this setting, we impose no constraints on the number of parameters in the linear transformations.
-The proposed network follows a hybrid architecture, alternating between linear and our proposed morphological layers.
+We study networks following a hybrid architecture, alternating between linear and our proposed morphological layers.
 We refer to this model as the Hybrid-MLP, defined as follows: